beanuvolari/CH12F3_new/Scripts_DepIndep/Readme.md

 ```
 # Syntax
 ./00_DepIndep_launch.sh <step> [options...]

+# Help
+./00_DepIndep_launch.sh --help
+./00_DepIndep_launch.sh -h
 ```
-- If no 'step' is specified, the script will prompt you interactively.
+- If no 'step' is specified, the script will prompt you an error.
+Have a look of the help.
 - The script automatically handles volume mapping between your host directories and the Docker container (/scratch/...)